vic9112/gem5-exercises/slides/02-Using-gem5/07-full-system.md

 - **If your host machine is ARM and supports KVM, and you want to simulate ARM ISA**:
   Choose -> `arm-fs-kvm-run.py`

-- **If your host is x86 but does not support KVM acceleration**
+- **If your host does not support KVM acceleration**
-  (e.g., Windows Home Edition, or KVM not enabled in BIOS):
+  (e.g., Windows Home Edition, macOS, or KVM not enabled in BIOS):
   Choose -> `x86-fs-run.py` (x86 simulation without KVM, much slower)

 ---